TheDistractor/CCXMLEventEmitter/README.md

 #CC128EventEmitter
 =================

-Connects the CurrentCost [basestation] (CC128) XML output with node.js EventEmitter.
+Connects the CurrentCost (EnvIR) basestation (CC128) XML output with node.js EventEmitter.

 I wanted to be able to deal with my EnvIR basestation XML output within node, but using node's EventEmitter rather than having to deal with the XML directly.
+As the EnvIR mostly conforms to the CC128 specification, this should work with other devices, so if you use this on another device successfully please drop be a line with the device name/type and if possible the 'src' property from the 'base' message.

-There are a few node/currentcost implementations out there, but they did not seem so simple to interface with as I envisage.
+There are a few node/currentcost implementations out there, but they did not seem as simple to interface with as I had envisaged.
 I'll list some I looked at below as they may be a better fit for others.

 This module is initialised with a 'device' parameter representing the serial port your currentcost basestation is connected to.